Mmaahhddii1995/mmaahhddii1995.github.io/_publications/LAMP.md

 bibtexurl: 'http://mmaahhddii1995.github.io/files/LAMP_bib.bib'
 artifacturl: 'https://github.com/LightAMP/LAMP'
 videourl: 'https://youtu.be/wxSrF8zcu9E?si=617d1pa_xJXvdfVo'
-citation: 'M. Rahimi, P. Kumar, and C. Díaz, “LAMP: Lightweight Approaches for Latency Minimization in Mixnets with Practical Deployment Considerations,” in NDSS 2025: 32nd Symposium on Network and Distributed System Security, Internet Society.'
+citation: 'M. Rahimi, P. Kumar, and C. Díaz, "LAMP: Lightweight Approaches for Latency Minimization in Mixnets with Practical Deployment Considerations," in NDSS 2025: 32nd Symposium on Network and Distributed System Security, Internet Society.'
 ---
 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.